Italian Prime Minister Conte offers resignation amid political crisis | DW | 20.08.2019

+Conte has tendered his resignation and launched a blistering attack on Salvini.
 The far-right League withdrew its no confidence motion against the prime minister after being taken to task by nearly every other party.
-But Conte still launched a blistering attack on Matteo Salvini and vowed to quit.

 Much of Rome held its breath on Tuesday, eyes glued to TVs through the end of the work day, one thing dominating cafe chatter — the end to Italy’s 65th government since World War II.

-Italian Prime Minister Giuseppe Conte announced he will submit his resignation to President Sergio Mattarella, ending Italy's 14-month-old populist government.
+Italian Prime Minister Giuseppe Conte announced he will submit his resignation to President Sergio Mattarella late on Tuesday, ending Italy's 14-month-old populist government.

 "The current crisis definitely compromises the experience of this government, which stops here," Conte said.